HoloFlix/Brickcraft-Brick-Link/Brickcraft_Modding_Guide_Unified.md

-# Brickcraft Modding & Development Guide (Unified Edition)
+# Brickcraft Modding & Development Guide

 This document summarizes all known discoveries, techniques, and challenges related to modding the **Brickcraft prototype (circa 2012)** using Lua scripting and reverse engineering.